:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 Discover baculum, porcupine quills (even rare yellow and orange quills!), incisors, giant warthog and boar's tusks, bone tapers, snake ribs, whole cow and goat horns, stingray spines, dentalium, and other shells!
 New horn plugs and shapes include: new types of elongated horn spiral designs, hollow horn plugs with Borneo flares, Marquesan designs, or Berber dots, horn rhizome (root) hoops, and super tiny and medium horn spirals.
-Even some walrus oosik plugs!
+Even some fossilized walrus ivory and oosik plugs!

 Basic information, pictures of jewelry shapes and designs, color images of wood grain from the species we use, definitions of shapes, and other information to make an informed choice.

 We offer ebony, chakte kok, chechen, granadillo, katalox, and olivewood plugs.
 Plus, wood plugs with ammonite inlays, giant boxwood stash box cylinders, huge wooden spirals, coils, and hoops!

 Non-ethnographic silver and bronze newly made jewelry, including plugs, spirals, and weights.

 We have silver filigree hollow eyelets and hoops, bronze and silver Protong earweights, heavy fox shaped earweights, silver cloud ear weights, silver and bronze light earweights, Thai silver spiral earrings, earrings made from real leaves encased in metal, silver star cut-out hollow plugs, silver poppy bud or fancy Thai hairsticks, stash earrings, tree ornaments, new tribal made reproductions of ethnic silver earring designs from North Thailand, and various silver coils and hooks.

 LABRETS and SEPTUMS